jhou2/docs.review.ninja/index.md

  * read:org

- 	Review Ninja shows you all of your repositories, including the ones from any organization you're part of.
+ 	ReviewNinja shows you all of your repositories, including the ones from any organization you're part of.

 	The GitHub API hides any organizations that you privately belong to without this scope.
 We require this scope so we can show you all of your repositories.